yuantn/MI-AOD/docs/FAQ.md

 14. **Q: How to modify the batch size?
 (Issue [#45](../../../issues/45))**

     **A:** You can modify the `samples_per_gpu` in Line 34 of [`configs/_base_/voc0712.py`](../blob/master/configs/_base_/voc0712.py#L34).
-    It is the total batch size divided by the number of GPU..
+    It is the total batch size divided by the number of GPU.

 ## Paper Details